sega-dreamcast/libfastmem/README.md

-# libfast
+# libfastmem

-Very optimized set of functions for the Sega Dreamcast.
+Very optimized set of memory manipulation functions for the Sega Dreamcast.

 ## Introduction

-**libfast** is a tiny library for KallistiOS that provides set of functions that are very optimized in terms of speed and/or memory usage.
+**libfastmem** is a tiny library for [KallistiOS](http://gamedev.allusion.net/softprj/kos/) that provides set of functions dedicated to memory manipulation, that are very optimized in terms of speed and/or memory.
 These functions can be used in remplacement of standard functions, but keep in mind that all functions provided in that library are suffixed with the `_fast` prefix.

 This library is intended to be used as a KallistiOS Port (`kos-ports`) but it can be used as a KallistiOS add-on as well.

 ## Available functions

+You need to include `<fastmem/fastmem.h>` in your project.

 This library ship 3 functions: